 Daily Planner and Task List

-If you used the older version of this printable, you might notice I replaced the labeled checklists with empty boxes.
-Everyone has their own way of using these sections, and having them labeled was restrictive.
+If you used the older version of this printable, you might notice I replaced the labelled checklists with empty boxes.
+Everyone has their own way of using these sections, and having them labelled was restrictive.
 This way you can change up what you use those two sections for each day.

 Bonus Note Pages to Match the 2018 Planner

 I truly believe that all planners need note paper of some kind in them.
 You never know when you’re going to need to write down an idea, a reminder, or even a note to someone.

 They’re great for tucking into your weeks if there is information you need to remember that week.
 They’re also handy for when you’re stuck in a waiting room and need something to occupy the kiddos, or just feel like doodling.

 I probably print more note paper in a year than I do planner pages.
 That’s why, for the 2018 planner, I made sure to make three different styled pages to match the colours.

 As always, to grab a copy of any of the printables seen in this post or on the site, click the picture of the ones you would like.
 The PDF will open or a dialogue box will open, depending on the settings of your web browser.